 Challenges of Polyurethane Pultrusions

-Despite its clear cut mechanical property benefits, polyurethane pultrusions do have certain drawbacks, especially from a manufacturer's perspective.
+Despite their clear mechanical property advantages, polyurethane pultrusions have certain drawbacks, particularly from a manufacturer's perspective.

-To a large extent, this fact simply reflects the relative newness of polyurethane pultrusions.
+To a large extent, this fact simply reflects the relatively recent emergence of polyurethane pultrusions.
 As more manufacturers adopt PU processes, the perceived drawbacks should continue to recede.

 Cost

-One area where polyurethane presents a disadvantage is in terms of materials costs.
+One area in which polyurethane is disadvantaged is in material costs.
 Simply put, PU resin tends to be more expensive than UPE or VE resins.

-To an extent, this increased cost is offset by the strength benefits of polyurethane, which means that fewer secondary reinforcements are needed.
+To an extent, this increased cost is offset by the strength benefits of polyurethane, thereby reducing the need for secondary reinforcements.

-Similarly, the inherent strength of polyurethane means that manufacturers can often reduce costs by using less expensive fiberglass — or by replacing costly glass mats with more affordable roving.
+Similarly, the inherent strength of polyurethane enables manufacturers to reduce costs by using less expensive fiberglass or by replacing costly glass mats with more affordable roving.

 Nonetheless, consumers should understand that for the time being, PU pultrusions will likely carry a higher upfront cost than those made with traditional resins.